calum-github/munkireport-docker/README.md

 * ``MR_SITENAME``: Customise the site name for Munki Report.
 * ``MR_TIMEZONE``: Customise the timezone, default is Australia/Sydney

+# Munki Report Login

+The default user and password to log in to Munki Report is:

+Username: root
+Password: root

-If you require more advanced settings, modify the config.php as your needs suit`
+If you require more advanced settings, modify the config.php as per your needs

 # Running the container